 Where will I live?

-SUNY Oswego offers 12 residence halls and townhouse village, many catering to different interests.
+SUNY Oswego offers 12 residence halls and a townhouse village, many catering to different interests.
 One example is our Hart Hall Global Living and Learning Center, which especially appeals to those with an interest in international culture and community service.
 Each residence hall is connected to, or in immediate proximity to a dining center for greater convenience.
 For more information about living on campus, visit our residence life section.

 What forms do I need to fill out for financial aid?